miXwui/framework-laptop-fn-keys-fix/driver/README.md

    e.g. on Fedora, make sure `kernel-devel` and `kernel-headers` are installed:
    `sudo dnf in kernel-devel kernel-headers`

-2. `cd` into the directory and run `make`.
+2. `cd` into `driver` folder and run `make`.
 This will build the module from source.
 After successful build, you can load with `insmod` or `modprobe`. `modprobe` is recommended over `insmod`, and can be setup to persist across reboots.
 However, if you want to install and automatically remake/persist after kernel update, skip to [Persisting Across Kernel Updates with DKMS](#persisting-across-kernel-updates-with-dkms).

 ### Loading with With `insmod` (not recommended)